apache/incubator-devlake/README.md

 #### Commands to run in your terminal<a id="user-setup-commands"></a>

-**IMPORTANT: DevLake doesn't support Database Schema Migration yet,  upgrading an existing instance is likely to break, we recommend that you deploy a new instance instead.**
+**IMPORTANT: Database Schema Migration support was added to DevLake on v0.10.0, which means, you can upgrade your instance from v0.10.0 to any greater version.
+However, downgrading, or upgrading older version to v0.10.0 or newer are not supported and likely to break, we recommend that you deploy a new instance if needed.**

 1. Download `docker-compose.yml` and `env.example` from [latest release page](https://github.com/merico-dev/lake/releases/latest) into a folder.
 2. Rename `env.example` to `.env`.
 For Mac/Linux users, please run `mv env.example .env` in the terminal.
 3. Start Docker on your machine, then run `docker-compose up -d` to start the services.
-4. Visit `localhost:4000` to set up configuration files.
+4. Utilize `config-ui` to setup connection by opening `http://localhost:4000` in your browser. **We highly recommend that you take a look at our [GitHub-and-GitLab-New-User-Guide](./docs/GitHub-and-GitLab-New-User-Guide-v0.10.0.md) which covers step 4-7 in detail.**
    >- Navigate to desired plugins on the Integrations page
    >- Please reference the following for more details on how to configure each one:<br>
       > <a href="plugins/jira/README.md" target="_blank">Jira</a><br>